vineyard-bloom/bloom-forms/README.md

 ```
 - Note that the IDs match ('login-form'), and the fieldNames match the names of the TextInputs.

-## Contributing
-Fork this repo, run `yarn test` and ensure everything passes, then bundle with `yarn build`.
-Accepted PRs will be merged and published to npm.

 [Back to Contents](https://github.com/vineyard-bloom/bloom-forms#readme-contents)

 ## Required Props